Skip to content

 // Before: if the user message contains /abort, return a fixed response and skip the rest.

-RegisterBeforeAgent(func(ctx context.Context, inv *agent.Invocation) (*model.Response, error) {
+RegisterBeforeAgent(func(ctx context.Context, args *agent.BeforeAgentArgs) (*agent.BeforeAgentResult, error) {

-if inv != nil && strings.Contains(inv.GetUserMessageContent(), "/abort") {
+if args.Invocation != nil && strings.Contains(args.Invocation.GetUserMessageContent(), "/abort") {

-return &model.Response{Choices: []model.Choice{{Message: model.Message{Role: model.RoleAssistant, Content: "aborted by callback"}}}}, nil
+CustomResponse: &model.Response{Choices: []model.Choice{{Message: model.Message{Role: model.RoleAssistant, Content: "aborted by callback"}}}},

 }